Bladder Cancer

 What is Bladder Cancer?

-Your bladder is the small balloon-shaped organ in your pelvis that holds urine produced by your kidneys until you’re ready to release it.
+Your bladder is a small, balloon-shaped organ located in the pelvis that stores urine produced by the kidneys until it is released from the body.

-Bladder cancer occurs when abnormal cells develop and multiply rapidly in your bladder.
-Most of the time, bladder cancer begins in the cells that line your bladder.
+Bladder cancer develops when abnormal cells in the bladder begin to grow and multiply uncontrollably.
+In most cases, the cancer starts in the cells that line the inside of the bladder.

 Treatment